Highly qualified and experienced teaching staff to nurture your talent.

 All have in-depth experience as performers, choreographers, directors and teachers.
 There is an infrastructure of staff who are committed to the college, and provide a consistency and sense of ongoing process.

-This is complimented and enhanced by tutors who will run master classes and work on specific production projects.
+This is complimented and enhanced by tutors and visiting lecturers who will run master classes and work on specific production projects and areas of student development.

 Craig Bartley FIDTA, LBBO, Cert Ed (Trinity), City & Guilds and Professional Adjudicator for the International Federation of Dance, Drama & Singing